yorkbill/get-support/ViewStatus.md

 # Viewing cloud status
 {: #viewing-cloud-status}

-The [Status page](/status){: external} is the central place to find details about all incidents, planned maintenance, announcements, and security bulletins about key events that affect the {{site.data.keyword.Bluemix}} platform and services.
+The {{site.data.keyword.Bluemix_notm}} [Status page](/status){: external} is the central place to find details about all incidents, planned maintenance, announcements, and security bulletins about key events that affect the {{site.data.keyword.Bluemix}} platform and services.
 {: shortdesc}

 To get notified about key events that are specifically affecting your account, go to the [Notifications page](/notifications){: external}.
-You can easily update your preferences there.
+You can easily update your preferences from there, by clicking **Manage email preferences**.
 {: tip}

 To view the Status page, complete the following steps: